mozilla/datazilla/docs/architecture.rst

+.. _Architecture:

 Architecture
 ==============

 Top Level
 -----------
 There are four database schemas available in datazilla: :ref:`datazilla`, :ref:`schema_hgmozilla.sql.tmpl`, :ref:`schema_objectstore.sql.tmpl`, and :ref:`schema_perftest.sql.tmpl`.
-Access to each schema is provided through the :ref:`model`.
+Three of these are template schemas that are used by manage commands to create new databases with the storage engine specified by the user.
+Access to each schema is provided through the :ref:`model` layer.
+The model layer is used by controllers to retrieve data in each of the schemas and is exposed to the user through a set of web service methods.

 .. _datazilla: